UCB-Econ-148/sp23/syllabus.md

 - [Ed](https://edstem.org/us/courses/34369/discussion/): discussion forum where all announcements will be sent, and where all student-staff and student-student communication will occur.
 - [DataHub](http://datahub.berkeley.edu): where all assignments will be hosted.
 (You will not usually have to navigate here manually; assignment links on the course homepage bring you to the right place automatically.)
 - [Gradescope](https://www.gradescope.com/courses/487793): where all labs and projects are submitted and all grades live.
 (Not bCourses! 🙅)
+- [Poll Everywhere](https://pollev.com/) : this is where we will do class checks and attendance checks!

 ---